-Businesses have been using keyword strategies for SEO for years now, but a recent rise in no-click Google searches poses a potential threat to the digital marketing efforts of many businesses.
-How do no-click searches work and what do they mean for your business?
-Responsival—the experts of social media marketing Pittsburgh—is here to break it down for you.
+Businesses have been using keyword strategies for SEO for years now, but a recent rise in no-click Google searches poses a potential threat to these digital marketing efforts.
+How do no-click searches work, and what do they mean for your business?
+Responsival—the expert in social media marketing Pittsburgh—is here to break it down for you.

+So what gives?
 The rise in no-click searches stems from two primary sources:

-Featured snippets are boxed-off answers to your most common Google searches typically formatted as text, charts, videos, or lists.
+Featured snippets are boxed-off answers to your most common Google searches.
+They’re typically formatted as text, charts, videos, or lists.
 These snippets come as a result of Google trying to make its platform more user-friendly than ever before.
-Google isn’t alone in these efforts; Facebook and other social media sites have taken steps to provide a more valuable user experience across the board at the expense of businesses and marketers.
+Google isn’t alone in these efforts; Facebook and other social media sites have taken steps to provide a more valuable user experience across the board (sometimes at the expense of businesses and marketers).

 Another way to accommodate to mobile-friendly SERPs is to start treating your Google Business Listing (GBL) like an extension of your social media.
 On your GBL, people can see your contact information, hours, booking information, photos, and more.
 GBL click-through rates average around 5%, but oftentimes people look at your GBL just to see if your business is open, has social media, or is simply a real business.
 In other words, a GBL plays the game of the no-click epidemic.